vintaclectic/website-content/post/styled-components/index.md

 render(<Button />)
 ```

-Styled Components offer other functions you can use to create other components, not just `button`, like `section`, `h1`, `input` and many others.
+Styled Components offer other functions you can use to create other components, not only `button`, like `section`, `h1`, `input` and many others.

 The syntax used, with the backtick, might be weird at first, but it's called [Tagged Templates](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals), it's plain JavaScript and it's a way to pass an argument to the function.